Man arrested after Eurostar suspends train services due to trespasser

-LONDON (Reuters) - British police arrested a man for obstruction of the railway line on Saturday after Eurostar, the company that runs trains between London, Paris and Brussels, said it had suspended all trains in and out of Britain.
+LONDON (Reuters) - British police arrested a man for blocking the railway line on Saturday after Eurostar, which runs trains between London, Paris and Brussels, had to suspend all trains in and out of Britain for several hours.

-The man was held for trespass and obstruction having spent the night on the roof of London’s St Pancras Railway Station, British Transport Police said.
+Eurostar said services would be able to restart following the arrest, but recommended that passengers who could change their travel plans should do so.
+Long queues were visible at London’s St. Pancras station.

-A Eurostar spokeswoman said all services were suspended until at least 0945 GMT.
+Local media showed pictures of a man on the roof of the station carrying an English flag.

-“We have suspended all services to and from London St Pancras this morning, due to a trespasser on the tracks,” Eurostar said, urging passengers not to travel on Saturday morning.
+The man was held for trespass and obstruction having spent the night on the roof of the station, British Transport Police said.

 Writing by William Schomberg and Elisabeth O'Leary; Editing by Catherine Evans